 - An invasive species is one that displays rapid growth and spread, establishes over large areas, and persists.
 Invasiveness is characterized by robust vegetative growth, high reproductive rate, abundant seed production, high seed germination rate, and longevity.
-Some native plants exhibit invasive tendencies in certain situations - Early Detection and Rapid Response (EDRR) through the eradication of invasive plants, before they become well established, is an important component of any invasive plant control plan. - Complete the Invasive Plant Control Template available through eFOTG.
-This control plan is a component of the overall conservation plan. - Methods of any invasive plant control must comply with Federal, State, and local regulations.
+Some native plants exhibit invasive tendencies in certain situations - Early detection and eradication of invasive plants, before they become well established, is an important component of any invasive plant control plan. - Follow the Habitat Plan Template Invasive Plant Control component of the overall conservation plan. - Methods of any invasive plant control must comply with Federal, State, and local regulations.